m-lab/ndt-server/spec/ndt7-protocol.md

 those fields in a server response MUST NOT be a fatal client error.

 The `TCP_INFO` variables returned by this specification are supported by the Linux kernel used by M-Lab, which is >= 4.19.
-In the event in which a ndt-server implementation is deployed on older kernels, the server implementation SHOULD NOT include into the returned `TCPInfo` object variables that are not supported by the kernel being used.
-If the server is running on an operating system that does not support `TCP_INFO`, or if it is not otherwise possible to gather `TCP_INFO` information, the `TCPInfo` object SHOULD NOT be included into the measurement message.
+To protect against the fact that an older kernel may not define all the variables, an implementation SHOULD initialize the `struct tcp_info` passed to the kernel such that every variable value is `-1`, e.g. using `memset(buff, 0xff, sizeof(buf))`.
+A client SHOULD be ready to ignore the variables having such sentinel values.

 Moreover, note that all the variables presented above increase or otherwise change consistently during a test.
 Therefore, the most recent measurement sample